NordicSemiconductor/Android-nRF-Toolbox/README.md

 * **Direction Finder**,
 * **Blinky (LBS) Service**

+**_NOTE:_** The Proximity profile is not included in this version of the app.
+If you need it, please download the previous version.

 ### How to import to Android Studio

 The production version of nRF Toolbox depends on